ddennis/Typescript-browserify-npm/README.md

 ## WHAT YOU NEED, Do you know I got it? - all im askin' is for a little definition file ♫ ♬ ♫
-In order to make the Typescript compiler happy and get it to party with you, you need to tell it who and what you have invited to the party. if you just invite a friend or import a module it will get upset and complain.
+In order to make the Typescript compiler happy and get it to party with you, you need to tell it who and what you have invited to the party. if you just all of you friends or import a module it will get upset and complain.

-    import * as somePerson from 'somePerson'
+    import * as partyPeople from 'partyPeople'

-    import * as _ from 'underscore'
+    import * as _ from 'underscore';

-What we need is to tell Mr Typescript compiler about **somePerson**.
+What we need to do, is to tell Mr Typescript compiler about **partyPeople**.
-To do this we provide a .d.ts file which explains what the person or **module** brings to the party Something like this:
+To do this we provide a .d.ts file which explains what the people or **module** brings to the party

+Something like this:

-    declare module 'somePerson' {
+    declare module 'party-people' {
-        var arethaFranklin: any;
-        export default arethaFranklin;
+        export class aretha{
         }

-Mr. Typescript compiler will now be very happy about letting **somePerson** into the party.
-Even better we can provide an description on what somePerson can do

-    export interface ArethaFranklin{
-        canSing:boolean = true
 	}

+Mr. Typescript compiler will now be very happy about letting **party-people** and everythings it contains into the party.
+But remember if you wanna talk to one of the **party-people** you need to specify it in the definition file:

+To make Mr. Typescript compiler an even better host, we can provide an description on what **partyPeople** contains:

-    declare module 'somePerson' {
+	declare module 'party-people' {

-        var arethaFranklin: ArethaFranklin;
-        export default arethaFranklin;
+	   export class aretha{
+	       canSing:boolean;
+	       sing():void;
 	   }

+	   export class bruce{
+	       canSing:boolean;
+	       sing():void;
+	   }

+	   function allSingers():void

+	}

+This project contains a simple example of a npm module called party-people, the module can be found in the node_modules folder.

+	exports.aretha = function () {
+		  var vm     = this
+		  vm.canSing = true
+		  vm.name    = "Aretha Fraklin"
+		  vm.sing    = function () {
+				console.log(vm.name, " sings: R-E-S-P-E-C-T Find out what it means to me R-E-S-P-E-C-T Take care, TCB");
+		  }
+	}

+	exports.bruce = function () {
+		  var vm     = this
+		  vm.canSing = false
+		  vm.name    = "Bruce (Die Hard) willis"
+		  vm.sing    = function () {
+				console.log(vm.name + " sings: Under the boardwalk, down by the sea");
+		  }
+	}

+	exports.allSingers = function () {
+		  return ["Bruce (Die Hard) willis", "Aretha Fraklin"] }

 ## Install